-The Constitution provides the basis for a new type of employee representative organisation that focuses on professional development, representation and protection of its Members.
-We have chosen not be a registered Union; however, we do provide all the services that a Union provides but with the skills and backup of an experienced legal team.
+The constitution provides the basis for a new type of employee representative organisation that focuses on professional development, representation and protection of its Members.
+We have chosen not to be a registered Union; however, we do provide all the services that a Union provides and with the skills and backup of an experienced legal team.

 This Association is built around each Branch.
 It's a "ground up" organisation rather than a "top-down".
 The Branch Executive, who you elect, will deal with all matters in your region.
 The Branch also sends delegates to the State Convention who elect the State Executive.

 Eventually, each branch will have its own guaranteed sub account and finances controlled by the branch members themselves.
 Members have a real say in how the money is spent such as educational and professional development needs.

 The Nurses Professional Association of Queensland Inc. (NPAQ) is an incorporated “Not for profit” member-based association registered by “Fair Trade Queensland”.
 The constitution sets out the rules under which NPAQ runs.
 Members can access the complete document at our offices at The Emporium, Level 2, 1024 Ann Street, Fortitude Valley, Queensland.

 1. Members Interests are the First and Only Interests

 Our constitution dictates that only nurse member issues can be dealt with.
 NPAQ does not have a party political wing, or any other wing for that matter, which takes priority over nurse issues.
 Nurse’s interests are our only interest.

 We only support public health policy issues, which benefit nurses first and foremost.
 For instance, it may benefit the taxpayers and patients who pay the bills to have more nurses than jobs available which is the situation now in Australia, but it doesn’t improve nurse working conditions.
 At present we are training many more new nurses than there are jobs available now or ever.
 This pushes down wages and conditions.
 So we won't be using your membership money to lobby for more new nurses.